johnsonandjohnson/Bodiless-JS/packages/fclasses/README.md

 ## The Design API

-The Design API provides a mechanism for applying higher order components (including those provided by the FClasses API) to individual elements within a compound component.
+The Design API provides a mechanism for applying higher-order components (including those provided by the FClasses API) to individual elements within a compound component.

 ### Exposing the Design API